 - Social listening

 Now, you must have a website where you are selling your products, right?
-With the proper analytics tools you can find out how people interact with your site, and have access to demographics data.
+With the proper analytics tools, you can find out how people interact with your site and access demographics data.

 My favorite tool out there is Google Analytics.
 It can give you insights on: